sathwik-hpe/hol-poc-please-delete/clouddevprep/01_SKILLS_REQUIRED.md

 - Gap: Azure networking concepts and services

 **What This Means for the Role**:
-- Fidelity uses both AWS and Azure
+- Target Company uses both AWS and Azure
 - Need to design networks in both clouds
 - Understand differences and similarities